IrisVanRooij/irisvanrooij.github.io/_posts/2020-7-17-Symposium-MathPsych2020.md

 category: symposium, conference, theory, mathematical psychology
 ---

-Together with Chris Donkin, I am co-organizing a symposium at [MathPsych/ICCM2020](http://mathpsych.org/conferences/2020/), titled [Perspectives on 'What makes a good theory?'](http://mathpsych.org/conferences/2020/?p=symposia) Below you find the symposium description and links to the talks.
+Together with Chris Donkin, I am co-organizing a symposium at [MathPsych/ICCM2020](http://mathpsych.org/conferences/2020/), titled [Perspectives on 'What makes a good theory?'](http://mathpsych.org/conferences/2020/?p=symposia) Below you find the symposium description and links to the talks (as they become available).

 **Symposium description**